Skip to main content Skip to section navigation

 What happens when I make a report?

 You can report concerns through our online report form or by phone at 1-866-658-9022.
-You have the option to remain anonymous when submitting a report but we do encourage you to provide your contact details in the event follow‑up is required by the appropriate authorities.
+You have the option not to provide contact information when submitting a report but we do encourage you to provide your contact details in the event follow‑up is required by the appropriate authorities.

 Once a report has been submitted, a Cybertip.ca child protection analyst will review the reported information and any supplemental information located through online searches.
 If the information pertains to a potentially illegal incident, the report is sent to the appropriate law enforcement agency.
 Reports that involve a child in possible need of protection are forwarded to the appropriate agencies (e.g., child welfare).